waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Navigation:** Searching Goldenrod City for the Radio Tower.
 Checking the building at (33, 9) next.
 - **Status:** Exploring Goldenrod Underground (3_53).
 - **Plan:**
-    1. Investigate the locked door/"No Entry" sign at (18, 6) / (19, 6).
-    2. Search the rest of the tunnel for a Rocket Grunt.
+    1. Search the rest of the tunnel for a Rocket Grunt.
-    3. Battle any trainers encountered (e.g. Super Nerd Teru at 6, 9).
+    2. Battle Super Nerd Teru at (6, 9).
+    3. Check the southern part of the tunnel again if not found.
+- **Observations:**
+    - Locked door at (18, 6).
+    - "No Entry" sign at (19, 6).
 - **Checked:**
     - NPC at (3, 27) in Underground (3_53): Haircut Brother (not Rocket).
     - Teacher at (3, 27) in Switch Room Entrances (3_54).
 Not helpful.